uriel1998/mpdq/README.md

 or artist during the time periods specified in the config file.
 It does *not* log songs played or added in any other way.

+If `mpdq` exhausts all available options, it will do an emergency rotation of both logs and tighten the effective lookback window further each time that happens, resetting that emergency behavior once a valid song is selected.

 `mpdq` will *not* add *any* tracks to the queue unless:

 * random is **off**